DnFreddie/Notes/content/posts/ansible/Ansible.md

 - The beterr approach is to use the `ansible_hostname`
     - since it first performs *uname -n*

+---

+If u want to execute one host at a time use the `serial` varaible

+---

 To use the **host group** for the playbook  use `inventory_hostname`